pikvm/pikvm/pages/prometheus.md

 # Prometheus metrics
 [Prometheus](https://prometheus.io) is one of the popular monitoring systems.
 It pulls service's endpoint to get metrics in a [simple text format](https://prometheus.io/docs/instrumenting/exposition_formats).
-Pi-KVM has the ability to export some information to this system such as the server's ATX state, Pi's temperature, [GPIO](gpio.md) state and some other things.
+PiKVM has the ability to export some information to this system such as the server's ATX state, Pi's temperature, [GPIO](gpio.md) state and some other things.

 # Configure Prometheus
 To enable Prometheus getting metrics from pikvm following [config](https://prometheus.io/docs/prometheus/latest/configuration/configuration) could be used: